 Hi, I’m Quinn Askeland.
 In 2016, I started Transumo after experiencing expensive, slow, and frustrating international transfers and payments through banks.
 My mission is simple: to help others simplify and reduce the cost of transfers and payments.
 Fortunately, today, there are excellent alternatives for international money transfers and payments.
 See My Full Bio.

 Remitly gives you flexibility in transfer speeds with Express and Economy options, and different ways to receive money such as bank delivery, cash pickup, mobile wallets, and even home delivery in some areas.
 Whereas, Wise only offers bank transfers and mobile wallets and transfers can take minutes to 3 days.

-That’s not be the best bit. 😊
+That’s not only the best bit. 😊

 Disclosure: This post contains affiliate links and savings on transfers if you use some of the links!
 For more information, see my disclosures here.

 Wise and Remitly have “Great” ratings on Trustpilot.
 Wise has a 4.2/5 rating with 90% positive reviews, while Remitly has a 4.1/5 rating with 86% positive reviews as of 2023.
 Both offer reliable services, but Wise has an edge over Remitly for bank-to-bank transfers.

 Both Remilty and Wise have low fees which means more money will arrive.
 However, both have different fees based on the amount and countries you are sending between.

 So when it comes to fees, the first thing you should do is compare them directly.

 Use the calculator for Wise (opens a new tab) as a baseline.